How To Add Charts And Graphs To WordPress

 Visualizer Plugin For WordPress

-As you can see, Visualizer allows you to insert and customize dynamic charts and graphs in your content.
-You can change your data and your changes will automatically be reflected wherever you have inserted your charts, graphs, comparison bars , etc. in your site.
-This is very convenient if you’re working with interactive chart information in WordPress.
+As you can see, the Visualizer plugin lets you add and customize dynamic charts and graphs in your content.
+You can update your data and the changes will automatically be reflected throughout your website.
+This makes managing dynamic chart data in WordPress very easy.

 Tutorial

-The plugin developers have created a series of tutorials you can use to learn how to edit, customize and use WordPress Visualizer.
+The developers of this plugin have created a number of step-by-step tutorials you can use to learn how to edit, customize and use the plugin.

 Congratulations!
-Now you know how to easily add colorful and mobile-responsive pie charts and graphs to your WordPress pages.
+Now you know how to easily create colorful and dynamic bar charts and graphs in WordPress.